skyflowapi/skyflow-js/README.md

 ```
 `Note`:
 - `token` is optional only if it is being used in invokeConnection()
+- If revealElement has a formatRegex option and on invoking container.reveal() method, it will first reveal the token and then apply the formatRegex match, and then render it in UI
 - If there are multiple matches found with the given formatRegex option, then always the first match is applied to the revealed value

 The `inputStyles`, `labelStyles` and  `errorTextStyles` parameters accepts a styles object as described in the [previous section](#step-2-create-a-collect-element) for collecting data but only a single variant is available i.e. base.